-- Shotgun, Muzzleloader (100 yards) - All target frames must measure a minimum 30 inches from base to bottom of the paper target held in the frame.
-Frames must be placed only on top of a target mound located at the 25, 50 and 100 yard lines.
-This minimum target height requirement eliminates the risk of ricochet to ensure all projectiles are collected in the berm behind the 100 yard target. - Spinner type targets for .177 and .22 caliber firearms MUST be placed directly at the base of the 25 yard berm to direct all bullets into the berm.
-These targets are not to be used at other yardage or target mound placements.
+- · Shotgun, Muzzleloader (100 yards) - Target requirements: bottom of paper target in a frame must be at least 30 inches above the ground.
+Only place target frame on top of a mound at the 25, 50 or 100 yard lines.
+This minimum target height eliminates risk of ricochets, ensuring all projectiles are collected in the berm behind the 100-yard target. - Spinner type targets for .177 and .22 caliber firearms MUST be placed directly at the base of the 25 yard berm to direct all bullets into the berm.
+Do not use these targets at other yardage or target mound placements.